smtp2go-oss/wordpress-plugin/README.txt

 6. Enable the checkbox "Enable Email Made Easy by SMTPGO".
 7. Add a default sending name and email address.

-Note: The default From Email Address and From Name can be changed programmatically.
+Note: The default From Email Address and From Name is only used if these are not specified by any other Wordpress function or plugin that is trying to send an email.

 == Support ==

-If you have questions or need assistance then feel free to contact the support team by logging into your [SMTP2GO dashboard](https://app.smtp2go.com) then clicking the support icon on the top-right of the screen.
+If you have questions or need assistance then feel free to contact the support team by logging into your [SMTP2GO dashboard](https://app.smtp2go.com) and clicking the support icon on the top right navigation bar.

-More information on this plugin is available in our [Knowledgebase](https://support.smtp2go.com/hc/en-gb/articles/900000195666-SMTP2GO-WordPress-Plugin).
+More information on this plugin is available in our [knowledgebase](https://support.smtp2go.com/hc/en-gb/articles/900000195666-SMTP2GO-WordPress-Plugin).

 == About SMTP2GO ==

-Founded in 2006, SMTP2GO is a fast and scalable world clase email service provider for sending transactional and marketing emails.
-It is developed and supported by a team of delivery experts at the forefront of the email industry, providing a reliable and scalable SMTP solution for over 35,000 businesses.
+Founded in 2006, SMTP2GO is a fast and scalable world class email service provider for sending transactional and marketing emails.
+It is developed and supported by a team of delivery experts at the forefront of the email industry, providing a reliable SMTP solution for over 35,000 businesses.

 Complexities such as reputation monitoring, SPF and DKIM are professionally managed for each customer.
 Native-English speaking support is available worldwide (agents in the USA, EU, UK, Australia, and New Zealand).

-Our data centers located around the world, meaning lightning-fast connection speeds, network redundancy, and GDPR compliance.
+Our data centers are located around the world, meaning lightning-fast connection speeds, network redundancy, and GDPR compliance.

 == Changelog ==